poemdistance/file-transfer/README.md

 **点击图片观看演示视频**

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/aPkljt47N_s/0.jpg)](https://www.youtube.com/watch?v=aPkljt47N_s)

+# Related matters for this update:
+* Fixed a logic error that may cause a send failure in multiple data transmissions on the server side.
+* Added link file follow & non-following transfer function, default does not follow transfer, if you need to follow transfer, please add '-f' parameter
+* Rewritten the file state detection 'fstatus' function with switch, and removed the wrong and meaningless rename function
+* Optimize part of the code, and increase the convenience of code modification, you can directly modify the size of the send buffer 'BUFLEN' without having to modify other parts

 # Program Function:
 * Transfer files between devices under the local area network. support single file and the whole folder transfer.